-These are the services held around All Souls’ day which offer people an opportunity to remember those they love but see no longer, whether the loss is recent or long ago, and to support and maintain contact with bereaved families whether or not they have had a Church of England-led funeral.
-Church of England Funerals research indicates that people want and hope to be followed up by the church after the funeral.
+These are the services held around All Souls’ Day which offer people an opportunity to remember those they love but see no longer, whether the loss is recent or long ago, and to support and maintain contact with bereaved families whether or not they have had a Church of England-led funeral.

 Remembrance / Armistice Day services attract large congregations from every generation.
 For some of those people, it may be the only time they engage with church during the year.
 Despite restrictions on large gathering at this time, there are still ways to help make Remembrance positive, memorable and spiritual.
 Read on for some simple suggestions to help.